roudimit/whisper-flamingo/README.md

 # Pre-trained Models
 We release our pre-trained models (GPUs = GPUs used for training).
+- Our audio models are fine-tuned with noise from MUSAN and LRS3 (including babble noise, speech, and music), making them perform better in noise (see the paper and our video demo for more details)
+- Our models support transcription in English (En) and En-X translation into 6 languages: Greek (El), Spanish (Es), French (Fr), Italian (It), Portuguese (Pt), and Russian (Ru).
+Note that to enable the new En-X translation capabilities, we use the 'transcribe' token instead of the 'translate' token as input to the decoder since the latter was already used for X-En translation.
+- For English, our models don't output punctuation and capitalization since the LRS3 English training text removed them.
+For En-X translation, our models output punctuation and capitalization since they were retained in the training translations.

 ### Audio-only Whisper (fine-tuned on LRS3 / MuAViC)
 |   Mod.  |   Size  |   Parameters  |   En ASR  |   En-X ST  |   GPUs  |   Download Link  |
 |---|---|---|---|---|---|---|